younesaassila/ttv-lol-pro/README.md

 TTV LOL PRO removes most livestream ads from Twitch.
 This is free, don't expect it to be perfect.
 Issues?
 Complain to Twitch

-This fork:
+TTV LOL PRO:

-- removes livestream ads from Twitch,
+- removes _most_ livestream ads from Twitch,
 - lets you whitelist channels (Firefox only),
 - improves TTV LOL's popup by showing stream status and "Whitelist" button (Firefox only),
 - lets you add custom primary/fallback proxies.